We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Introduction

-Although there may still be some potential leverageable signatures in the adjusted patch, we believe that attackers can design a targeted adversarial patch generation algorithm to erase the corresponding signatures.
-To this end, we propose a signature-independent adversarial patched objects detection method, which is robust enough against the unknown attack techniques.
+The signature-based method is fast and straightforward.
+However, it can only detect known attacks.
+There remains a possibility that it could be compromised by defense-aware attacks.
+Therefore, we propose the \textit{signature-independent} detection, which provides robustness against unknown attacks and inherently resists defense-aware attempts.
 The method is based on an insightful observation that \textit{the local and global content semantics is inconsistent in adversarial patched examples}.
 In a benign example, if an object can be detected from a part of it, the object can also be detected from a larger part.
-However, in an adversarial example, the object may be invisible for the detector once the larger part includes enough adversarial pixels.
+However, in an adversarial example, the object may be invisible to the detector once the larger part includes enough adversarial pixels.
 In other words, the adversarial object can \textit{appear locally but disappear globally}.

-Accordingly, we design a region growing algorithm to check whether there is this kind of inconsistency in the current input and detect potential adversarial examples.
-As shown in Figure~\ref{fig:1e} and ~\ref{fig:1f}, the person can be successfully detected no matter which types of adversarial patches she holds.
-The experiment also shows that our detection technique can defend the upgraded adversarial patch techniques \cite{xu2020T-shirt} without requiring any prior knowledge or parameters tuning.
-Furthermore, we demonstrate the concept of content semantics consistency is general and can be adopted to detect other types of local perturbation attacks, e.g., \cite{brown2017advpatch} and \cite{huang2020UPC}.
-The details of the detection technique will be presented in Section~\ref{sec:defense_growth}.
+We design a region growing algorithm to check whether there is this kind of inconsistency in the current input and detect potential adversarial examples both in the digital world and the physical world.
+As shown in Figures~\ref{fig:1e}, the attacks in the physical world can be successfully detected.
+Our experiment also demonstrates the concept of content semantics consistency is general and can be adopted to detect other types of local perturbation attacks, e.g., \cite{brown2017advpatch}, \cite{xu2020T-shirt} and \cite{huang2020UPC}.

-Note that the two proposed defense methods can be used for different scenarios.
+Note that the two proposed detection methods can be used for different scenarios.
 The signature-based one can be adopted in efficiency-sensitive scenarios.
-It can provide effective defense via continuously identifying new signatures.
 Due to involving semantics analysis, the signature-independent method is inevitably relatively slow.
-However, it can definitely be used as a probe to catch the unknown attacks via sampling or be implemented in parallel.
+However, it can be used to catch unknown attacks via sampling or be implemented in parallel.
+When an unknown attack is caught, we can also upgrade the signature-based method via identifying new leverageable signatures.
 We believe that the two methods can be combined to provide a comprehensive protection against adversarial patch attacks.
+Furthermore, the two methods can also provide a concrete explanation about why the target objects can evade the detector, i.e., identifying the suspect pixels and regions that make the objects hidden.

 In summary, the main contributions of this paper are as follows: